g012/l65/README.md

 `opt.align` requests the section starts on an address multiple of `opt.align`.
 If `opt.offset` is specified, then it is the reference point from the start of the section which must be aligned, instead of the start of the section itself.

 If `opt.strong` resolves to `true`, the section will not be stripped even if it has no reference and stripping is active.
+If `opt.weak` resolves to `true`, the section is stripped if its size is 0, and the references to it will fail to resolve.

 When using the `opt` version, `opt` is first set as the actual section table, so custom properties are preserved.